 NFCDS Pedagogy Fellows will receive a stipend of $5,000 for approximately 5 hours per week of work over the course of an academic year.

-[back to top]Wednesday, March 30, 2022
+[back to top]Approximately end of March

-To be confirmed (targeting first week of fall 2022 term)
+Approximately first week of fall term

-[back to top]Elizabeth is a fourth-year graduate student in the Department of Biology.
+Elizabeth is a fourth-year graduate student in the Department of Biology.
 Her research is focused on using genomics techniques to investigate the impact of environmental change on phenotypically divergent natural populations.
 It is her goal to deliver a workshop that leverages the experience that many researchers have in R programming to reinforce best practices in data analysis.
 This will lead to learning command line basics, and how the command line can be used with R and BASH scripting to develop custom data analysis pipelines.

 Kenya is a third-year graduate student in the Sociology program.
 Her research focuses on school discipline, institutions, and the school-to-prison nexus.
 As a NFCDS fellow, Kenya aims to develop a workshop that encourages local high school students to think critically about data and how it shapes the world, through activities that focus on how students can start their own critical data analysis and visualization work.
 Her goal for the workshop series is for every participant to see themselves as a social scientist and critical consumer of data.